brennan-thomas/lift-risk/Test_Plan.md

 DET4.7: Whitebox<br>
 DET4.8: Functional<br>
 DET4.9: Integration<br>
+RESULT: Detection marks as not lift and will ignore<br>

 CLA1.1: **Classification Test 1** <br>
 CLA1.2: This test will ensure that the lift classification model can classify a low-risk lift with a high degree of confidence<br>